I love listening to the radio!

 With my own foreign language learning, I find I rarely enjoy content prepared for teaching purposes.
 I much prefer to listen or read content aimed at the native population.
 Yes, stuff goes over my head; yes I have to look up a lot of words and expressions; but as I find the content engaging I don’t get bored and that means I listen or read to the end!

 How to listen to BBC radio shows or podcasts?

-On my Android tablet, I use an app called Podcast Addict (free on Google Play or there’s a paid version without ads).
+On my Android, I use an app called Podcast Addict (free on Google Play or there’s a paid version without ads).
 You can subscribe to podcasts and then download or stream the podcast of your choice.